 TV shows often portray hypnosis being used to access and recall hidden or vague memories.
 But research has not shown this method to be reliable.
 There is a widespread belief that hypnosis produces accurate memories and that people who have been hypnotized tend to feel confident that their memories are accurate.
 This can lead to the persistence of false memories.
 Researchers have found that hypnosis does not work well as a memory-recovery method.

-Tell all of your healthcare providers about the health approaches, supplements, and medicines you use.
+Tell all of your healthcare providers about any health approaches, supplements, and medicines you use.
 This will give them a full picture of your health.
-It will help ensure safe, effective, and coordinated care.
+It will also help make sure you get safe, effective, and coordinated care.